Richard Bourke

-General Sir Richard Bourke (4 May 1777 – 12 August 1855) was a British Army officer and colonial administrator who served as the governor of New South Wales from 1831 to 1837.
+Sir Richard Bourke (4 May 1777 – 12 August 1855) was a British Army officer and colonial administrator who served as the governor of New South Wales from 1831 to 1837.
 As a lifelong Whig (liberal), he encouraged the emancipation of convicts and helped bring forward the ending of penal transportation to Australia.
 In this, he faced strong opposition from the landlord establishment and its press.
 He approved a new settlement on the Yarra River, and named it Melbourne, in honour of the incumbent British prime minister, Lord Melbourne.

 Early life

 Bourke was born on 4 May 1777 in Dublin, Ireland, the son of Anne and John Bourke.
 His mother was from County Tipperary and his father from Dromsally in County Limerick.
 He was educated in England at Westminster School before reading law at Christ Church, Oxford.
 He was a distant relation of philosopher Edmund Burke, whose home he frequently visited.